-New guidelines provide a path to obtain trademarks for Cannabis and CBD Products but the restrictions are limiting for most applications.
-As of May 3, 2019, over 600 pending trademark applications were in limbo while the U.S. Patent & Trademark Office (USPTO) issued refusals on otherwise registrable trademarks because they claimed cannibis or cannabis-derived goods such as cannabidiol (CBD).
+New guidelines provide a path to obtain trademarks for Cannabis and CBD Products.
+However, the restrictions are limiting for most applications.
+As of May 3, 2019, over 600 pending trademark applications were in limbo while the U.S. Patent & Trademark Office (USPTO) issued refusals on otherwise registrable trademarks claiming cannibis or cannabis-derived goods such as cannabidiol (CBD).
 The basis for the refusals stemmed from the requirement that the trademark use must be legal.

 The CSA prohibits, among other things, manufacturing, distributing, dispensing, or possessing certain controlled substances, including marijuana.
 21 U.S.C. §§812, 841(a)(1), 844(a).
-Therefore, the USPTO refuses registration when an application identifies goods encompassing CBD or other extracts of marijuana because such goods are unlawful under federal law and do not support valid use of the applied-for mark in commerce.
+Therefore, the USPTO refuses registration when an application identifies goods encompassing CBD or other extracts of marijuana.
+Why?
+Such goods are unlawful under federal law and do not support valid use of the applied-for mark in commerce.

 The 2018 Farm Bill Exception